vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

 ## Customize Config

-`themeConfig.plugin.photoSwipe` is passed as plugin options to [`vuepress-plugin-photo-swipe][photo-swipe].
 You can check the [plugin documentation][photo-swipe] for advanced configuration.

 ## Demo